You find yourself in a situation where you’re temporarily unable to reach any Wi-Fi network.

-Go to “Personal Hotspot or Settings” next, tap “Personal Hotspot,” and look for the option that allows you to change your password there.
+Go to the hotspot’s settings on your smartphone and look for the option that allows you to change the password.

 When changing your password, make sure not to use any special characters.
 According to the Roku Community Forum, special characters may not work well with the Roku device.

 Use lowercase letters and numbers instead.

 Once you’re done, follow the steps to connect your Roku to your hotspot again.
 Make sure to input the new password this time!

 To update your Roku, follow the simple instructions below.